fbpx

 • Lipomas(Rare form of Benign anal tumors): Start from the fat cells.

 • Low-grade SIL (or grade 1 AIN) (pre-cancer anal condition): Pre-cancers might also be called dysplasia.
 Dysplasia in cells of the anus is called anal intraepithelial neoplasia (AIN)or anal squamous intraepithelial lesions (SILs).
-The cells in low-grade SIL look like normal cells, and often goes away without treatment and has a low chance of turning into cancer.
+The cells in low-grade SIL look like normal cells, and often go away without treatment and have a low chance of turning into cancer.

-• High-grade SIL (or grade 2 AIN or grade 3 AIN) (pre-cancer anal condition): The cells in high-grade SIL look abnormal, with time could become cancer, and needs treatment.
+• High-grade SIL (or grade 2 AIN or grade 3 AIN) (pre-cancer anal condition): The cells in high-grade SIL look abnormal, with time could become cancer, and need treatment.

 According to the American Joint Committee on Cancer (AJCC), the staging system used is the TNM system.
 Once T, N, and M categories are determined, the information is combined in a process called stage grouping to indicate an overall stage.